Roger L. Smerage

 In addition to his litigation experience, Roger has advised businesses on issues involving customer and employee data privacy.
 Roger also has experience advising clients on consumer and employment terms and conditions.
 Among other things, he has advised clients on how to structure and enforce pre-dispute arbitration agreements.

 Additionally, Roger has represented clients on various aspects of state and federal consumer protection statutes and regulations, such as M.G.L.
-Chapter 93A, the Fair Credit Reporting Act, and anti-discrimination laws such as the Fair Housing Act and Equal Credit Opportunity Act, and has defended clients in state and federal class actions alleging violations of such statutes.
+Chapter 93A, the Fair Credit Reporting Act, and anti-discrimination laws such as the Fair Housing Act and Equal Credit Opportunity Act.
+He has defended clients in state and federal class actions alleging violations of such statutes.
 Roger also has experience assisting clients through government investigations and enforcement proceedings.

 Prior to joining Ruberto, Israel & Weiner, Roger practiced for over nine years at the Boston office of K&L Gates LLP.
 While attending Suffolk University Law School, he interned for Hon.
 William G. Young of the U.S. District Court for the District of Massachusetts and Hon.
 Robert J. McKenna, Jr. of the Boston Municipal Court.
 Roger was also a note editor of the Suffolk University Law Review.